NodudeWasTaken/st-extension-thehandy/README.md

 - `stroke(100)`: Maximum intensity
 - `slide(0,30)`: Shallow penetration with varied intensity

-Please use these commands judiciously and only when necessary.
+Please use these commands liberally.

 ### Usage